 Queensland resources companies strive to create long-term positive impacts on the communities in which they operate

-Social and community development
+Social and community development & social impact management

+The resources sector understands the potential social impacts and opportunities associated with resource development.
+It strives to ensure that the presence of resources has a positive impact on local communities.
 QRC works closely with its member companies to help build a long-term, sustainable future for regional Queensland communities.
 To achieve this, a cohesive policy environment that encourages positive social performance is imperative.

 FIFO and Accommodation